-AUSTRALIS ACTIVITY 2016 - 2020
+AUSTRALIS ACTIVITY 2016 - 2021

-Australis built a position within the TMS through a series of transactions and an active leasing program, both of which targeted only the core TMS as defined initially by well productivity and then refined through subsurface evaluation.
-Due to lack of competition and no activity underway in the play, Australis was able to lease on a low-cost accretive basis and build a highly contiguous land position of over 100,000 net acres.
+Australis built a position within the TMS through a series of transactions and an active leasing program, both of which targeted only the TMS Core as defined initially by well productivity and then refined through subsurface evaluation.
+Due to lack of competition and no other activity underway in the play, Australis was able to lease on a low-cost accretive basis and by 2019 had built a highly contiguous land position of over 100,000 net acres.

-In 2018 and 2019, Australis drilled six TMS wells.
-Of the first four wells, three were drilled out as full-length laterals, although one of these was only completed for half of that length and the fourth well was abandoned after only a short horizontal length had been drilled when anomalous subsurface characteristics indicated likely poor effectiveness of the fracture stimulation.
+In 2018 and 2019.
+Australis drilled six TMS wells.
+Of the first four wells, three were drilled out as fulllength laterals, although a stuck assembly caused one of these three to only be completed for half of that length.
+Drilling on the fourth well was suspended after only a short horizontal length had been drilled when anomalous subsurface characteristics indicated likely poor effectiveness of the fracture stimulation.
 Well performance from the three longer wells, when adjusted pro rata for completed length, has been consistent or exceeded expectations.
 The last two wells trialed a major design change to the drilling fluid used in the horizontal wellbore.
 The trial was successful in addressing the problem it was engineered for, but unfortunately introduced additional challenges which on balance has led to the decision not to pursue this design change for future drilling operations.